MajorLeagueBaseball/scrollMonitor/README.md

 ## scrollMonitor Module

 ### Methods
-* `scrollMonitor.create( watchItem, offsets )` - Returns a new watcher. `watchItem` is a DOM element, jQuery object, NodeList, CSS selector, object with .top and .bottom, or a number.
+For all methods you can pass an optional jQuery object to access the scrollMonitor instance attached to that jQuery object.

-* `scrollMonitor.update()` - update and trigger all watchers.
+* `scrollMonitor.create( watchItem, offsets, container )` - Returns a new watcher. `watchItem` is a DOM element, jQuery object, CSS selector, object with .top and .bottom, or a number.
-* `scrollMonitor.recalculateLocations()` - recalculate the location of all unlocked watchers and trigger if needed.
+* `scrollMonitor.update( container )` - update and trigger all watchers.

-### Properties
+* `scrollMonitor.recalculateLocations( container )` - recalculate the location of all unlocked watchers and trigger if needed.

-* `scrollMonitor.viewportTop` - distance from the top of the document to the top of the viewport.
+* `scrollMonitor.viewportTop( container )` - distance from the top of the document to the top of the viewport.
-* `scrollMonitor.viewportBottom` - distance from the top of the document to the bottom of the viewport.
+* `scrollMonitor.viewportBottom( container )` - distance from the top of the document to the bottom of the viewport.
-* `scrollMonitor.viewportHeight` - height of the viewport.
+* `scrollMonitor.viewportHeight( container )` - height of the viewport.
-* `scrollMonitor.documentHeight` - height of the document.
+* `scrollMonitor.documentHeight( container )` - height of the document.